mortendk/saga11/src/content/page/frontpage_content.md

 ---
-title: "Frontpage content test yo "
+title: Section page
-eleventyExcludeFromCollections: true
+eleventyExcludeFromCollections: false
 layout: page/page.njk
 ---
-this is a frontpage sometihng
+I want this to be a specfic section